 Correction of your personal information

 The accuracy of the personal information we have requested from you is important to us.
-Should you suspect, or become aware of, your personal information that we hold is inaccurate, out of date, incomplete or misleading, please contact our Quality Team.
+Should you suspect, or become aware of, your personal information that we hold is inaccurate, out of date, incomplete or misleading, please contact our Quality Team (via the details below).
+We will take reasonable steps to correct your personal information as quickly as possible unless we refuse such a request where we are permitted to do so by law.

 These mechanisms for correcting your personal information operate alongside, and do not replace, other informal or legal procedures by which you may be provided correction of your personal information.